 - You can possess the firearm or ammunition without being a danger to the public safety or peace

 The police want to see that you need your rifle or firearm on a regular basis for work, sport or leisure.
 It is up to the chief officer to decide what constitutes a good reason.
-However, chief officers can exercise their discretion over what constitures a good reason.

-What are variations?
+What are firearm licence variations?

 What about if you inherit guns?